Skip to main content

 Certification & Training

-In candidacy for accreditation with the Ayurvedic Accreditation Commission (AAC) MMI’s Ayurvedic Practitioner Program (AP) significantly builds on the foundational Ayurvedic Health Counselor Program.
+In candidacy for accreditation with the Ayurvedic Accreditation Commission (AAC), Mount Madonna Institute’s Ayurvedic Practitioner (AP) program significantly builds on the foundational Ayurvedic Health Counselor (AHC) certification.

-The AP is an exploration into classical texts, traditional clinical treatments, practices, and formulations, guiding the student to a deeper understanding of the 5,000 year old art and science of Ayurvedic medicine and philosophy.
+Through the AP program you will explore classical texts, traditional clinical treatments, practices, and formulations, guiding you to a deeper understanding of the 5,000 year old art and science of Ayurvedic medicine and philosophy.

-Experience a full and rich immersion into the “science of life,” with extensive training, clinical experience, and a scope of practice well beyond what is first studied in the Ayurvedic Health Counselor Program.
+Deeply immerse yourself into the “science of life” with extensive training, clinical experience, and a scope of practice well beyond what is first studied in the AHC program.

-Students enjoy a rich and stimulating educational environment while receiving in-depth academic instruction in disease management, herbal medicine, mother and child care, geriatric health, rejuvenative therapies, subtle healing modalities and counseling skills and research literacy.
+Enjoy a rich and stimulating educational environment while receiving in-depth academic instruction in disease management, herbal medicine, mother and child care, geriatric health, rejuvenative therapies, subtle healing modalities, counseling skills and research literacy.
 Yoga and Sanskrit study are integral components of the curriculum.

 Why study at Mount Madonna Institute?